MindSea/DataSnapshotDecoder/README.md

 No need to round-trip through JSON or manually extract values from the `DataSnapshot`.
 All the goodness of `Decodable` direct from your Firebase Realtime Database.
 Nested objects, arrays, optionals, it's all there.

 `DataSnapshotDecoder` is an example of a nontrivial, yet straightforward, custom implementation of `Foundation.Decoder`.
-If you're navgigating that protocol, maybe this example is helpful!
+If you're navigating that protocol, maybe this example is helpful!

 ## Install